RedisLabs/redislabs-docs/content/rc/databases/migrate-databases.md

 You need the public endpoint details for the source database.
 These are available from the database list and the **General** section of the **Configuration** tab for the source database.

 {{< note >}}
-If the source database has [Transport Layer Security (TLS)]({{< relref  "/rc/security/database-security/tls-ssl" >}}) enabled, an error will appear when attempting to sync the two databases.
-[Contact support](https://redis.com/company/support/) if you would like to migrate a TLS-enabled database using Active-Passive.
+An error will appear when syncing the two databases if the source database has [Transport Layer Security (TLS)]({{< relref  "/rc/security/database-security/tls-ssl" >}}) enabled.
+[Contact support](https://redis.com/company/support/) if you want to migrate a TLS-enabled database using Active-Passive.
+{{< /note >}}

+{{< note >}}
+An error will appear when syncing the two databases if the source and target databases are hosted on different Redis Cloud accounts.
+[Contact support](https://redis.com/company/support/) if you want to migrate a database between accounts using Active-Passive.
 {{< /note >}}

 Here's how this works for databases hosted on the same account: